adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-2-Painting-Interactive-VR-Experiences-Tiltbrush-Unity.md

 ### Importing our Tilt Brush Scene

-Once you've completed your Tilt Brush you need to this as a 3D object and import it into Unity.
+Once you've got that out the way and you've completed your Tilt Brush you need to export this as a 3D object and then import it into Unity.

     To export a sketch:
     Open Tilt Brush, load your sketch